 How merchants accept payment is also closely tied to customer service.
 Honoring all payment types builds loyalty and makes the shopping experience smooth and convenient from start to finish.
 Keeping an updated POS system also instills customer confidence that the business takes speed and security seriously.

 To implement NFC mobile payments, merchants must have the correct equipment.
-NFC mobile and other contactless payment terminals include credit card machines with embedded NFC technology, chip readers, card swipers, and monitors.
+NFC mobile and other contactless payment terminals are typically integrated devices that feature embedded NFC technology, EMV chip readers, and a magnetic stripe reader.
+As a Stax customer, you’ll have access to a range of modern, NFC-enabled payment terminals that suit your unique business environment—from countertop POS devices to mobile card readers.

 The first step in adopting contactless payment terminals is figuring out which one is best for your business.

 The use of contactless payments is poised for further expansion as customers realize how quick, convenient, and safe NFC payments are.
-Since the pandemic is far from over, and the risks of interacting in large public spaces remain high, it is necessary to take multiple measures to ensure customer safety.
 Merchants can emphasize the hygienic benefits of not physically interacting with a payment terminal when promoting this capability in stores, alongside the security benefits.

 This is where Stax comes in.